In this post, I’ll show you EXACTLY how to get higher rankings in Google.

 A few years ago I wanted to rank for the keyword “Conversion Rate Optimization”.

-So we spent WEEKS working in this giant list of CRO techniques.
+So we spent WEEKS working on this giant list of CRO techniques.

 At first, the content did really well.
-It got a decent amount of search engine traffic every month.
+It was getting a decent amount of search engine traffic every month.

 But over time, Google figured out that people searching for “Conversion Rate Optimization” didn’t want a giant list of techniques.